moj-analytical-services/Rdbtools/README.md

 # Rdbtools

-**This package is experimental, and not supported by the MoJ Analytical Platform Team, so use at own risk.
-The preferred method is to use the `botor` package, which is the package which will give you the highest chance of help on the AP support channels.**
+**Please note that this is not officially supported by the AP team and is intended to be community supported.**

 ## What is Rdbtools?

-This is an extension of the `noctua` package, for interacting with AWS Athena.
+This is an extension of the `noctua` package, for interacting with AWS Athena through the MoJ's analytical platform.
 See https://dyfanjones.github.io/noctua/reference/index.html

+The primary purpose of this package is to easily allow MoJ analysts to access data on Athena, without having to understand anything about the underlying authentication systems.
+This access is provided through the R database interface [`DBI`](https://dbi.r-dbi.org/), and so works with the standard database functions used in R.
+It also works with [`dbplyr`](https://dbplyr.tidyverse.org/), which is an extention of `dplyr` allowing you to use familiar tidyvwerse functions on data in Athena itself (reducing the need for large data pre-processing steps in R, and without having to learn SQL).

-This provides a few convenience functions for MoJ users, and also extends the methods defined in the noctua package to allow users easy access to a safe temporary database for writing out data.
+In addition, this package extends the methods defined in the noctua package to allow users easy access to a safe temporary database for intermediate processing steps.

+The secondary purpose of this package is to provide backwards compatability with `dbtools` which does not work on the new AP infrastructure.
+For this the package provides a few convenience functions for MoJ users.
-The existing package dbtools does the same thing, this way is just implemented all in R and doesn't require a Python dependency.
+The key difference with this package over `dbtools` is that it is implemented all in R and doesn't require a Python dependency.

 ## Installing Rdbtools